 The Early Bird fee is \$15.00 per person.
-Sign up and payment is required by January 14, 2019 for the early bird fee.
-The fee covers camp cost of warming stations, fuel, event supplies, patches and miscellaneous costs.
-Lunch will be provided.
-The registration fee will increase to \$18.00 per person after January 14, 2019 and does not guarantee an event patch on the day of the event.
+Sign up and payment is required by January 11, 2020 for the early bird fee.
+The fee covers Lunch on Saturday, camp cost of warming stations, fuel, event supplies, patches and miscellaneous costs. \$18.00 per person after January 11th and does not guarantee an event patch on the day of the event.
+Online registration closes on January 23rd at 8pm, registration after that date will be \$20.00 per person at the event.